 Stamps are placed on and pressed into the concrete over and over until the entirety of the surface or desired area is covered.
 Since the pattern is not stamped into completely wet concrete it dries with crisp, defined lines.

 The type of concrete needed for stamping is different than other concretes.
-Most concrete mixes are your basic Portland cement, sand, aggregate, and water combination, but stamping concrete is a bit more complex.
+Most concrete mixes, like the concrete mix used for a patio, are your basic Portland cement, sand, aggregate, and water combination.
+Concrete mixes for stamped concrete, on the other hand, are a bit more complex.